 Even the best drivers can wind up in car accidents — there are more than 118,000 each year in Chicago alone.
 Even when the immediate danger is past, a car accident can have lingering effects on your health and your financial well-being.
 If you or a loved one have been in a car accident, you may have lots of questions, both at the scene of the crash and after.
-Give us a call at (219) 769-8555 to learn more today!
+Learn more about personal injury law and give us a call at (219) 852-7089 today!

 I’ve Just Been in a Crash, What Do I Do?